 The grant and exercise of incentive stock options generally should have no federal income tax consequences to the Company.
 The grant and exercise of incentive stock options generally have no ordinary income tax consequences to the option holder.
-However, upon the exercise of an incentive stock option, the option holder treats the excess of the fair market value on the date of exercise over the exercise price paid as an item of tax adjustment for alternative minimum tax purposes, which may result in alternative minimum tax liability.
+However, upon the exercise of an incentive stock option, the option holder treats the excess of the fair market value of the acquired shares on the date of exercise over the exercise price paid for the shares as an item of tax adjustment for alternative minimum tax purposes, which may result in alternative minimum tax liability.